 -

-In a dance between gravity and levitation the sculpture takes on the unexpected appearance of a cocoon in the process of breaking open.
 Painted with industrial varnishes used for cars and freed of their pedestals to hang in mid-air or against a wall Piano Sospeso Bianco together with Ferro Trasparente Bianco I, suggest how sculpture might also embody the freedom to appear fragile and changeable.

 -